dcarne33/Array-Methods-in-Python/README.md

-# Array Methods in C++ and Python
+# Array Methods in Python
-Comparing time to run iterations over arrays in C++ and Python
+Comparing time to run iterations over arrays in Python comparing:
+- Base Python
+- NumPy vectorized
+- Numba in sereis
+- Numba in parallel